Sabine R. Huebner: Career

-She was invited visiting professor at the Central European University in 2015, invited Visiting Professor and Stewart Fellow in Religion at Princeton University in 2018, the RD Milns Invited Visiting Professor at the University of Queensland at Brisbane in 2019, a Visiting Professorship (Category A "outstanding researchers or professors") at Università La Sapienza in Rome in 2024, and a Fellowship at the Harvard Radcliffe Institute for Advanced Study at Harvard University in 2024/25.
+She was invited visiting professor at the Central European University in 2015, invited Visiting Professor and Stewart Fellow in Religion at Princeton University in 2018, the RD Milns Invited Visiting Professor at the University of Queensland at Brisbane in 2019, a Visiting Professorship (Category A "outstanding researchers or professors") at Università La Sapienza in Rome in 2024, and a 2024-25 Harvard Radcliffe Fellow at the Harvard Radcliffe Institute for Advanced Study.

 She has four children with Stéphane Piatzszek, a French screenwriter.